The logo for M.T.N Poetry; poems written and owned by Molly from Transatlantic Notes.

 Click here for a list of worldwide mental health and suicide prevention organizations that can be easily contacted if you need extra guidance or if you’re in a mental health crisis and need someone to talk to.

-This is part of my M.T.N Poetry Collection.
-If you share my poetry on social media, please tag my Instagram and/or link to my Poetry Page; do not edit my work or remove my name or website.
-If you wish to use my poetry in any other way, please contact me to ask for permission so that information regarding terms of usage can be provided.
+This is part of my M.T.N Poetry Collection: If you wish to share my poetry on Instagram, Pinterest or Twitter, please tag my corresponding accounts and link to my website; do not edit my work or remove/crop out my name or site address from being clearly visible within the post.
+For all other uses/purposes, please contact me for permission so that information regarding terms of usage can be provided.
 Thank you.

 1. Being kind to yourself is so important.
 Sad that it naturally is difficult to do so.
 My husband and I have been recently discussing that our brains can be bullies at times.
 Takes an active effort to overcome that when healing.
 Loved this post – thanks for sharing it!